Get the FREE one-click dictionary software for Windows

 3. Touch with the mouth

-Derived forms: mouthed, mouths, mouthing
+Derived forms: mouths, mouthing, mouthed

-Type of: affect, comeback, communicate, counter, dissemble, eater, feeder, feign, formation, gap, geological formation, intercommunicate, interpreter, opening, orifice, porta, pretend, rejoinder, replication, representative, retort, return, rima, riposte, sham, spokesperson, touch, voice
+Type of: affect, comeback, communicate, counter, dissemble, eater, feeder, feign, formation, gap, geological formation, intercommunicate, interpreter, opening, orifice, porta, pretend, rejoinder, representative, retort, return, rima, riposte, sham, spokesperson, touch, voice

 Part of: bottle, face, human face, jar